tsackton/taelgar/Time/Calendar Eras.md

 The system of dates and years developed by the world-spanning [[Drankorian Empire]], dating years from the founding of the city of [[Drankor]].
 The new year in Drankorian Reckoning begins on January 1st.
 Usually abbreviated DR.

 ## Dwarven Count of Years
-The system of dates and years used by Dwarven historians, who count each year since the material plane was created and time began to flow in a predictable way, at the end of [[The Riving]].
+The system of dates and years used by Dwarven historians, who count each year since the material plane was created and time began to flow in a predictable way, at the end of [[Events/Ancient/The Riving]].
 The new year in Dwarven Reckoning begins on March 17th of the Drankorian calendar.
 Usually abbreviated CY.

 ## Other Calendar Eras